NICHERMANN/NICHERMANN/README.md

 - 👋 Hi, I’m @NICHERMANN
-- 👀 I’m interested in programming, working with software that has interoperability.
+- 👀 I’m interested in programming, and working with software that has interoperability.
 - 🌱 I’m currently learning Data Analytics, Python, R and advanced Notion Templates.
 - 📫 How to reach me: niclasoliver@proton.me or nicinajor@gmail.com